 Geographic Distribution and Habitat

-The habitat of this magnificent being includes the eastern Albertine Rift, a natural fracture in the earth’s crust that straddles the borders of the Democratic Republic of the Congo, Uganda, Rwanda, Burundi, and Tanzania.
+The habitat of this magnificent being includes the eastern Albertine Rift, a natural fracture in the earth’s crust that straddles the borders of the DRC, Uganda, Rwanda, Burundi, and Tanzania.
 This geologic, mountainous wonder is a key ecoregion for flora and fauna found nowhere else in the world.

 Size, Weight, and Lifespan

-Males typically weigh between 450 and 550 pounds (204 to 250 kg); however, giant-size male Grauer’s gorillas can weigh 600 pounds (272 kg) or more.
+Adult males weigh between 450 and 550 pounds (204–250 kg); however, giant-size male Grauer’s gorillas can weigh 600 pounds (272 kg) or more.
 Their maximum height is a towering 6 feet, 4 inches (1.95 meters).

-Females weigh half as much as their male counterparts and stand only 5 feet, 3 inches tall (1.62 meters), or less.
+Females weigh half as much as their male counterparts and stand only 5 feet, 3 inches (1.62 meters) tall or less.